 Frigid temperatures and slushy roads will eventually make anyone start longing for spring, but don’t wish that snow and ice away just yet!
 It’s full of inspiration for fascinating math and science lessons and beautiful visual and language art.
-Here are great ideas for real-life homeschooling and unit studies!
-Read on for winter homeschool lesson ideas for all ages, as well as some safety tips to help everyone enjoy the cold weather.
+Here are great ideas for real-life homeschool lessons and unit studies!
+Read on for winter homeschool ideas for all ages, as well as some safety tips to help everyone enjoy the cold weather.

 These cute, free downloadable work pages will add some winter fun to your younger students’ lessons.